nzarg/home_challenge/README.md

 ```

-If the previous command prints something like this in the terminal, it means that you will need to create new SSH keys
+If the previous command prints something like this in the terminal, it means that you will need to create new SSH Keys

 ```
 drwx------  14 user  staff   448 28 Jun 22:49 .